-- 1. The Platelet PGDprime Test is for use in LRAP and leukocyte reduced pre-storage pools of up to six WBDP units suspended in plasma, within 24 hours prior to transfusion as a safety measure following testing with a growth-based quality control test cleared by FDA for platelet components, for post-storage WBDP pools (pooled within four hours of transfusion) and for single units of WBDP suspended in plasma and tested within four hours prior to platelet transfusion as individual platelet units or as components of a post-storage pool.
+- 1. The Platelet PGDprime Test is for use in LRAP and WBDP units and pools.
 Performance characteristics for alternate sample types have not been established. - 2.
 The Platelet PGDprime Test must be performed in accordance with the instructions given in the package insert for an accurate test result. - 3.
 Interpreting the test results before 25 minutes or more than 45 minutes after initiation of sample flow may yield inaccurate results. - 4.
 Do NOT use the Platelet PGDprime Test on clumped or coagulated platelet samples. - 5.
 Samples containing fibrin may result in extended sample flow times and/or invalid assays. - 6.
-Performance characteristics of the product were established using the following anticoagulants: ACD-A (LRAP), CPD and CP2D (WBDP) and in Platelet Additive Solution (PAS-C).

-- 7. For REACTIVE test results, intensity of the test line does not correlate to the titer of bacteria in the sample. - 8.
+Performance characteristics of the product were established using the following anticoagulants: ACD-A (LRAP), CPD and CP2D (WBDP) and in Platelet Additive Solution-C (PAS-C). - 7.
+For REACTIVE test results, intensity of the test line does not correlate to the titer of bacteria in the sample. - 8.
 A NON-REACTIVE test result does not mean the unit is sterile or bacteria-free.
 Non-reactive results may occur if: - a. the samples are not properly obtained or stored - b. the test procedure was improperly followed - c. the concentration of bacteria is below the limit of detection of the test - d. bacterial antigens are present at extremely high concentrations (prozone effect) - e. contamination is by Acinetobacter spp. bacteria since antigens of Acinetobacter spp. are not specifically targeted by corresponding antibodies used in the test. - 9.
-For potentially interfering substances and prozone (hook effect) refer to the appropriate section
+For potentially interfering substances and prozone (hook effect) refer to the appropriate section.